 You can also use Instant Pot, as it has the feature of a custom temperature setting.

 You can make Amazake with a rice cooker and food jar, but it's hard to control the temperature since there is no setting.

-I know, some people don't want to get it only for making Amazake, but you can make:
+I know some people don't want to get it only to make Amazake, but you can also make:

 - Bread dough